helpscout/hsds-react/src/components/NotificationStack/README.md

 # NotificationStack

 A NotificationStack component displays an array of [Notifications](../Notification).
-This component acts as a container for child Notifications, and provides extra functionality such as limiting and dismissal paushing.
+This component acts as a container for child Notifications, and provides extra functionality such as limiting and dismissal pausing.

 ## Example